HudsonGri/foodplanner/sprints/Sprint3.md

 - Made progress on the home screen, improving appearance and user navigation between pages.

 Backend
-- ...
-- made progress on allowing the user to update their preferences, such as skill level and cuisine choices, after creating a profile
+- This sprint, the backend team worked on several tasks.
+First, we updated Go and our database to accommodate two new columns for storing JSON data related to a user's recipe choices and our calculated recipes.
+We also expanded our testing efforts in Go to include changing specific user preferences as well as worked to allow a user to update their preferences, such as skill level and cuisine choices, after creating a profile.
+In addition, we focused on improving the Flask API, which calculates recipes based on a user's preferences and ingredient overlaps.
+We also helped integrate these additions into the frontend for users to easily view.

 ### List unit tests for frontend